Executive Council (2014-)

 Article VII.
 The General Assembly

 The General Assembly of the members of the Society can elect the members of the Executive Council and revoke its members.
-The Assembly can also modify the Statute of the Society.
+The Assembly can also modify the Statutes of the Society.
 The approval of every decision requires the presence of a majority of members.
 The General Assembly is convened every three years.
-The General assembly decides the Association’s general orientations.
+The General assembly decides the Association’s general orientation.

 Article VIII.
 Duties of Officers

 - The president shall take on control and coordination functions in all scientific activities of the Society.
 He/she represents the Society and shall preside at all plenary sessions of the society and at all meetings of the Executive Council.

 - The treasurer shall have general charge of the business of the society.
 The treasurer shall receive donations and dues and disburse the society’s funds, acting on behalf of the Executive Council.
 He/she shall keep a written record of receipts and expenditures, and provide a report at the meetings of the General Assembly.